Gold Guinea Futures and Options Expiry 2026

 A gold guinea is a derivative contract that represents 8 grams of gold.
 These instruments allow traders to trade gold with a more manageable lot size and lower capital requirements.
 Being derivative contracts, gold guinea futures and options hold no value of their own and derive their value from the underlying asset.
 A change in the price of gold results in a change in the price of the gold guinea futures and options.

-Derivative contracts like futures and options involve an agreement between the buyer and seller to purchase or sell the underlying asset on a specific date at a predetermined price.
-The expiry date is the last trading day of these contracts, following which they become worthless, and the traders settle the trades either through cash settlement or by taking physical delivery of the commodity.
+Derivative contracts, such as futures and options, involve an agreement between the buyer and seller to purchase or sell the underlying asset on a specific date at a predetermined price.
+The expiry date is the last trading day for these contracts, after which they become worthless, and traders settle the trades either through cash settlement or by taking physical delivery of the commodity.

 Contract Launch Month